 /*Assumption is that the source message is correct.

-Therefore CUST, EMPL or DRLC should be in line with field 50F format specifications: the code must be followed by a slash, the country code, a slash, the issuer of the identification, a slash and the identification. */
+Therefore CUST, EMPL or DRLC should be in line with field 50F format specifications: the code must be followed by a slash, the country code, a slash, the issuer of the identification, a slash and the identification.
+The scenario also takes into account the possible structure CountryCode//Number where issuer is missing (see MX to MT translation) */

 /*Isolate country and issuer from identification.
 Restrict identification to maximum 35 characters*/